apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication-SAML-Metadata.md

 {% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-mongo-core" %}

-Next, you should activate and turn on the feature:

 {% include_cached featuretoggles.html features="DelegatedAuthentication.saml-mongodb" %}

 Finally, please make sure you have specified a collection name in your CAS settings that would ultimately house the generated SAML2 metadata.